nocomplexity/codeaudit/docs/features.md

 +++

-* **Module Usage & External Vulnerabilities**: Detects used modules and reports existing vulnerabilities in used modules.
+* **Module Usage & External Vulnerabilities**: Detects used modules and reports known vulnerabilities in used modules.

 +++